PCP Facts, History, and Statistics

-“Angel Dust”, “Animal Trank”, “Rocket Fuel” – these are only some of the street names used to reference the drug PCP (Phencyclidine), an infamous hallucinogenic (more specifically a dissociative drug), often sought for it’s ability to create the delusion of supreme strength, euphoria, and enhanced sexual and social abilities.
+“Angel Dust,” “Animal Trank,” and “Rocket Fuel”—these are only some of the street names used to reference the drug PCP (Phencyclidine), an infamous hallucinogenic (more specifically a dissociative drug) often sought for its ability to create the delusion of supreme strength, euphoria, and enhanced sexual and social abilities.

-The National Drug Intelligence Center has estimated that in the US, more than 6 million people 12 years and older have tried PCP at one time in their life.
+The National Drug Intelligence Center has estimated that in the U.S., more than 6 million people aged 12 years and older have tried PCP at one time in their lives.

-Today PCP is most commonly found laced with other drugs – specifically marijuana – where the drug was found in 24% of street marijuana samples.
+Today, PCP is most commonly found laced with other drugs—specifically marijuana.
+The drug was found in 24% of street marijuana samples.

 History of PCP

-In the beginning, PCP was widely embraced by the medical community because the drug was able to provide effective anesthesia without negative effects to the heart and lungs.
-However, because of its adverse side effects, including post-operative psychosis, severe anxiety and dysphoria (feeling of unease or general dissatisfaction), the drug was discontinued in 1965.
-By 1967, the use of PCP was restricted to “veterinary use only” and rapidly gained popularity as an effective animal tranquilizer.
+In the beginning, PCP was widely embraced by the medical community because the drug was able to provide effective anesthesia without negative effects on the heart and lungs.
+However, because of its adverse side effects, including post-operative psychosis, severe anxiety, and dysphoria (feeling of unease or general dissatisfaction), the drug was discontinued in 1965.
+By 1967, the use of PCP was restricted to “veterinary use only,” and it rapidly gained popularity as an effective animal tranquilizer.

 PCP entered the street scene in the 1960s in Haight Ashbury, San Francisco—a district known for being central to the hippie movement, as well as for its culture of psychedelic drug use.
 PCP is used for its mind-altering effects and can be snorted, swallowed, or smoked.
 Smoking PCP is the most common method, according to the Drug Enforcement Administration (DEA).

 The sale of PCP became illegal in the United States in 1978.
-Today, PCP in classified as a Schedule II substance; drugs under this classification have a high probability for abuse as well as the possibility that the user may become physically or psychologically dependent.
+Today, PCP in classified as a Schedule II substance.
+Drugs under this classification carry a high probability of abuse, as well as the possibility that the user may become physically or psychologically dependent.

-- According to the National Survey on Drug Use and Health, 6.1 million individuals in the United States, ages 12+ reported lifetime use of PCP (DHHS, 2011)—that’s 2.4% of all people in this demographic.
+- According to the National Survey on Drug Use and Health, 6.1 million individuals in the United States aged 12 and older reported lifetime use of PCP (DHHS, 2011)—that’s 2.4% of all people in this demographic.

 - PCP is predominately used by high school students and young adults (DEA, 2013).

-- The Drug Abuse Warning Network (DAWN) reported that PCP was most prevalent among African American males ages 21-24.
+- The Drug Abuse Warning Network (DAWN) reported that PCP was most prevalent among African American males aged 21-24.

-- PCP-related emergency room visits increased 400% between 2005 and 2011, with increases seen in both genders.
+- PCP-related emergency room visits increased by 400% between 2005 and 2011, with increases seen across both genders.

-Classified as a hallucinogen (DEA, 2013), PCP is a glutamatergic NMDA receptor blocker that binds to sites in the brain’s cortex and limbic structures—effecting dopamine, norepinephrine and serotonin release and reuptake (Brenner, et. al, 2014) and inducing a dissociative anesthetic state, which can entail:
+Classified as a hallucinogen (DEA, 2013), PCP is a glutamatergic NMDA receptor blocker that binds to sites in the brain’s cortex and limbic structures—affecting dopamine, norepinephrine, and serotonin release and reuptake (Brenner, et. al, 2014).
+It also induces a dissociative anesthetic state, which can entail:

 - Sight and sound distortion.

 PCP effects are dose-dependent and also vary by administration route.
-When smoked, PCP produces effects within 2-5 minutes, and within 30-60 minutes when swallowed.
-Intoxication can last from 4-8 hours, with some users experience effects for 24-48 hours.
+When smoked, PCP produces effects within 2-5 minutes, while it produces effects within 30-60 minutes when it is swallowed.
+Intoxication can last for 4-8 hours, with some users experiencing effects for 24-48 hours.

-Low to moderate amounts (1-5 mg), PCP users experience:
+When taking low-to-moderate amounts of PCP (1-5 mg), users experience:

 - Feelings of detachment.